C++ std operator>

 Example 1

-Let's see the simple example to check whether the first multiset is greater than or not:
+Let's examine a basic example to determine if the initial multiset is greater than another.

 #include <iostream>